Zerg00s/Live-Captions-Saver/readme.md

 2. Join a meeting.

-3. Turn on live captions.
-This is done by clicking on the ellipsis button in the meeting controls, then clicking "Turn on live captions".
+3. Turn on live captions by pressing `ALT + SHIFT + C`.
+This is also done by clicking on the ellipsis button in the meeting controls, then clicking "Turn on live captions".

 ![](IMG/1.png)